ashraw007/Netflix-Clone/Netflix Clone/README.md

-# Netflix-Clone
+# Netflix Clone

-A Netflix clone we created for the sake of represnting Netflix Clone from React and Redux.
-It features design patterns recommended by the documentation.
+Here we created a netflix clone from react and redux.
 Some of the tools used include: <br />

 - Hooks (and custom hooks)
 - React Router